SiaFoundation/siad/modules/feemanager/README.md

     `callPersistTxnDropped` to persist that the transaction was dropped

 **Outbound Complexities**
+ - The watchdog subsystems's `callTransactionTracked` is called from `applyEntryTransaction` to check if a transaction is already in the watchdog
- - The watchdog subsystems's `callApplyTransaction` is called from `applyEntryTransaction` to apply a persisted transaction to the watchdog
+ - The watchdog subsystems's `callMonitorTransaction` is called from `applyEntryTransaction` to add a transaction to the watchdog
- - The watchdog subsystems's `callApplyTxnConfirmed` is called from `applyEntryTxnConfirmed` to apply a persisted transaction confirmed entry to the watchdog
+ - The watchdog subsystems's `callClearTransaction` is called from `applyEntryTxnConfirmed` to clear a transaction from the watchdog
- - The watchdog subsystems's `callApplyTxnCreated` is called from `applyEntryTxnCreated` to apply a persisted transaction created entry to the watchdog
+ - The watchdog subsystems's `callAddFeesToTransaction` is called from `applyEntryTxnCreated` to add fees to a transaction being monitored by the watchdog
- - The watchdog subsystems's `callApplyTxnDropped` is called from `applyEntryTxnDropped` to apply a persisted transaction dropped entry to the watchdog
+ - The watchdog subsystems's `callDropTransaction` is called from `applyEntryTxnDropped` to remove a transaction from the watchdog

 ### Process Fees Subsystem
 **Key Files**